DexGroves/universe/README.md

 Very much a work in progress.

 Bucket data and draw univariate plots in plotly.
-Univariate plots show the variation of one or more variable versus one covariate.
+Univariate plots show the variation of one or more variables versus one covariate.
 Also draws a neat exposure histogram.

 ## Things that don't work (non exhaustive)